walker-reynolds/uns_workshop/README.md

 2. **Functional Namespace**: Allows students to define custom data and track real-time mouse movements.
 3. **Informative Namespace**: Aggregates data to show connected students and real-time activity.

+The technical lesson is broken into three steps.
+The code for each step is located in separate python files in the repository.
+Students will create a new python project using PyCharm (or VSCode) called 'unsworkshop'.

+1. Create requirements.txt (pre-requisites will be listed here)
+2. Create main.py (step code will go here)
+3. In the terminal, run pip install -r requirements.txt

 ### Prerequisites For Session 1

 Ensure you have the following software installed: